huynhsontung/greenfoodchallenge/README.md

 ![alt text](ReadmePic/Sprint3/welcomegreetings.PNG) | ![alt text](ReadmePic/Sprint3/welcomepresetplan.PNG) | ![alt text](ReadmePic/Sprint3/welcomeadjust.PNG)

 ## Tutorial
-Upon the first use, tutorial pop ups will occur in different fragments to help the user understand the purpose and different usages of the application.
-If the user wishes to revisit tutorials, they may click on the question mark icon found in several fragments.
+Tutorial pop-up will welcome first time users to get them started on how to use the application.
+Users may revisit the tutorial by clicking on the question mark icon found in each fragment.

 ![alt text](ReadmePic/Sprint3/tutorialdashboard.PNG) ![alt text](ReadmePic/Sprint3/tutorialimprove.PNG)